ZhuZhu0713/RMG-Py/documentation/source/reference/molecule/atomtype.rst

 --------------- --------------------------------------------------------------------------------------------------------------------------------------------------------------
-``N``           nitrogen atom with any local bond structure ``N0sc``        charged nitrogen atom with three lone pairs (valance 0) with up to one single bond ``N0dc``        charged nitrogen atom with three lone pairs (valance 0) with one double bond and no single bonds ``N1s``         nitrogen atom with two lone pairs (valance 1) and up to one single bond ``N1sc``        charged nitrogen atom with two lone pairs (valance 1) up to three single bonds ``N1dc``        charged nitrogen atom with two lone pairs (valance 1), up to two double bonds and to two single bonds ``N3s``         nitrogen atom with one lone pair (valance 3) with up to three single bonds ``N3d``         nitrogen atom with one lone pair (valance 3), one double bond and up to one single bond ``N3dc``        charged nitrogen atom with one lone pair (valance 3), one to two double bonds and up to four single bonds ``N3t``         nitrogen atom with one lone pair (valance 3) and one triple bond ``N3b``         nitrogen atom with one lone pair (valance 3) and two benzene bonds ``N5sc``        charged nitrogen atom with no lone pairs (valance 5) with up to four single bonds
+``N``           nitrogen atom with any local bond structure ``N0sc``        charged nitrogen atom with three lone pairs (valance 0) with up to one single bond ``N1s``         nitrogen atom with two lone pairs (valance 1) and up to one single bond ``N1sc``        charged nitrogen atom with two lone pairs (valance 1) up to three single bonds ``N1dc``        charged nitrogen atom with two lone pairs (valance 1), one double bond and to one single bond ``N1tc``        charged nitrogen atom with two lone pairs (valance 1) and one triple bond ``N3s``         nitrogen atom with one lone pair (valance 3) with up to three single bonds ``N3d``         nitrogen atom with one lone pair (valance 3), one double bond and up to one single bond ``N3dc``        charged nitrogen atom with one lone pair (valance 3), one to two double bonds and up to three single bonds ``N3t``         nitrogen atom with one lone pair (valance 3) and one triple bond ``N3b``         nitrogen atom with one lone pair (valance 3) and two benzene bonds ``N5sc``        charged nitrogen atom with no lone pairs (valance 5) with up to four single bonds